umerazad/lazymonad/README.md

 This is my blog.
-I'm slowly making all the code examples for my blog post available here under the `code` directory.
+I'm slowly migrating entries from my older blog to here.